-Growing and using lavender is so simple, everyone should do it!
+Lavender is so simple to grow and use, everyone should do it!
 Lavender has so many uses, and is pretty easy to grow.

 Lavender is my absolute favorite herb.
 It’s fairly easy to grow, the color is so beautiful, and the smell and medicinal benefits are amazing.
 Lavender is a Mediterranean plant.
 The most common types grown in North America are English Lavender, Spanish Lavender, and French Lavender.